GautamSinghRathor/eggTimer/README.md

 INTRODUCTION

-This is an android application, which is made because of people from different occupation are not focusing on there health.
+This is an android application, which is made because of people from different occupation are not focus on there health.
 So, what do i mean to say, this application will notify them to get off your chair and talk a walk ,give relaxation to your eyes.

 ![eggTimer1](https://user-images.githubusercontent.com/43117040/62004875-69111680-b148-11e9-9a32-57153c1ff02f.png)